Keyfactor/bosch-ipcamera-orchestrator/README.md

-# BoschIPcamera

-Bosch IP Camera Orchestrator for Add, Remove and Inventory.

-#### Integration status:

-## About the Keyfactor Universal Orchestrator Capability

-This repository contains a Universal Orchestrator Capability which is a plugin to the Keyfactor Universal Orchestrator.
-Within the Keyfactor Platform, Orchestrators are used to manage “certificate stores” &mdash; collections of certificates and roots of trust that are found within and used by various applications.

-The Universal Orchestrator is part of the Keyfactor software distribution and is available via the Keyfactor customer portal.
-For general instructions on installing Capabilities, see the “Keyfactor Command Orchestrator Installation and Configuration Guide” section of the Keyfactor documentation.
-For configuration details of this specific Capability, see below in this readme.

-The Universal Orchestrator is the successor to the Windows Orchestrator.
-This Capability plugin only works with the Universal Orchestrator and does not work with the Windows Orchestrator.

----

----

 # Bosch IP Camera

-Bosch IP Camera Universal Orchestrator for Reenrollment, Remove and Inventory
+Bosch IP Camera Orchestrator for Add, Remove and Inventory

-#### Integration status: Pilot - Ready for use in test environments.
-Not for use in production.
+#### Integration status: Prototype - Demonstration quality.
+Not for use in customer environments.

 ## About the Keyfactor Universal Orchestrator Capability